gopi-suvanam/scribbler-website/_posts/2024-12-07-Master-Tutorial-on-API-Testing-Using-JavaScript.md

 start_link: https://app.scribbler.live/?jsnb=examples/API-Testing.jsnb
 ---

 API testing is a critical part of software quality assurance, ensuring that application endpoints work as expected, even as backend services evolve.
 In this guide, we’ll explore how to test APIs using vanilla JavaScript (without Node.js) and ES6 syntax.
 We'll use browser-based APIs like `fetch` and integrate some testing logic directly within the browser or any JavaScript runtime.
+Learning about JavaScript for API testing here: [Testing APIs using JavaScript](https://scribbler.live/2024/03/22/Testing-APIs-using-JavaScript.html).

 ---